Triangular trade

-The Atlantic slave trade used a system of three-way trans-Atlantic exchanges – known historically as the triangular trade – which operated between Europe, Africa, and the Americas from the 16th to 19th centuries.
-A classic example is the colonial molasses trade, which involved the circuitous trading of slaves, sugar (often in liquid form, as molasses), and rum between West Africa, the West Indies and the northern colonies of British North America in the 17th and 18th centuries.
-The slaves grew the sugar that was used to brew rum, which in turn was traded for more slaves.
-In this circuit, the sea lane west from Africa to the West Indies (and later, also to Brazil) was known as the Middle Passage; its cargo consisted of abducted or recently purchased African slaves.
+This trade, in trade volume, was primarily with South America, where most slaves were sold, but a classic example taught in 20th-century studies is the colonial molasses trade, which involved the circuitous trading of slaves, sugar (often in liquid form, as molasses), and rum between West Africa, the West Indies and the northern colonies of British North America in the 17th and 18th centuries.
+In this triangular trade, slaves grew the sugar that was used to brew rum, which in turn was traded for more slaves.
+In this circuit the sea-lane west from Africa to the West Indies (and later, also to Brazil) was known as the Middle Passage; its cargo consisted of abducted or recently purchased African people.

 During the Age of Sail, the particular routes were also shaped by the powerful influence of winds and currents.
-For example, from the main trading nations of Western Europe, it was much easier to sail westwards after first going south of 30° N latitude and reaching the so-called "trade winds", thus arriving in the Caribbean rather than going straight west to the North American mainland.
+For example, from the main trading nations of Western Europe, it was much easier to sail westwards after first going south of 30° N latitude and reaching the belt of so-called "trade winds", thus arriving in the Caribbean rather than going straight west to the North American mainland.
 Returning from North America, it was easiest to follow the Gulf Stream in a northeasterly direction using the westerlies.
 (Even before the voyages of Christopher Columbus, the Portuguese had been using a similar triangle to sail to the Canary Islands and the Azores, and it was then expanded outwards.)

+The countries that controlled the transatlantic slave-market until the 18th century in terms of the number of enslaved people shipped were Great Britain, Portugal, and France.